Skip to content

 module use /g/data/xp65/public/modules

-module load conda/access-med
+module load esmvaltool

 To list which ESMValTool recipes are available on Gadi, run: